KeYProject/ips4o-verify/README.md

   this in KeY automatically.
 The Makefile takes care of this adaptation.

-* The methods `Tree::classify`, `Tree::classify_all` as well as `Tree::build` were left out as future work.

 * To run the code use the `bench` branch which has the proper fallback sorting algorithm not commented out.

-* The sampling function `Functions::select_n` is left empty and should probably be implemented.
+* The sampling function `Functions::select_n` may permute elements within the input array for a better sample distribution.
+It currently does not do anything (which is also a form of permutation ...), but the algorithm might be improved by adding randomness here.

 ## Publications